 The underlying threat is that peoples’ activities are incompatible with those of the puma cat.
 Take farming.
 The problem and negative attitudes towards to the puma began early on in North America.
 As soon as people introduced sheep and cattle into the landscape the puma quite naturally saw these animals as easy prey and like all animals it will find the easiest route to survival.
 In 1931, under pressure from ranchers, legislation was enacted, the Animal Damage Control Act (act), that resulted in the slaughter of 7,255 pumas between 1937 and 1970 (and incidentally almost half a million bobcats!).
 And between 1907 and 1978, over 66 thousand pumas were killed – shocking for people like me.
 This was one way traffic and no conservation.

 This act still operates and 41 pumas were killed in 1990 under its legislation.
 It costs more to run the program than is saved by so called animal “pests”.
 The concept of having to kill pumas (acting naturally) for treating livestock as prey is financially unviable and misdirected it could be argued.
 Losses to the puma are small compared to losses from other causes such as disease.
 In Nevada sheep losses to the puma were .29% of the total, for example.
 People have complained that tax payers money has been ill spent in trying to eradicate the puma (note that the argument is not that it is unfair to kill the puma for doing what comes naturally).
-Surely we can devise better schemes to allow us to live more in harmony with the puma?
+Surely, we can devise better schemes to allow us to live more in harmony with the puma?
 Sometimes the reason why pumas attack sheep is because people have hunted its prey to near extinction.
 We are the cause.
 Other times it might be due to mismanagement of livestock; not taking proper preventative measures.
 More can be done it seems to prevent loss to both livestock and puma.
 Perhaps we just like the excuse to go out and shoot one!
 We are too eager to shoot it.
 There is no doubt about that in my mind.
-This is born out by the powerful gun lobby in America.
+This is borne out by the powerful gun lobby in America.
 This hunting, shooting thing is very peculiar to north America.

 A mountain lion attack on a person also gives rise to a reason to hunt the animal down and shoot it.
 Yet these are very rare indeed and proactive steps can be taken which virtually eliminate it.
 These attacks in any case (14 in 117 years in California – see Mountain Lion Attacks in California) are caused by human activity encroaching on puma habitat.
-Also pumas become accustomed to us and therefore approach people, which terrifies people who are unaware of how to deal with the situation.
+Also, pumas become accustomed to us and therefore approach people, which terrifies people who are unaware of how to deal with the situation.
 It is very dysfunctional.

 Other treats are road traffic accidents (a major threat if not the most important threat for the Florida panther) and poisoning, also for the Florida panther.
 Human population growth translates to more cars and more roads and more puma accidents.
-And more people means more industry which means more pollution (and the USA has the largest carbon foot print by far of any country), which results in water pollution through rainfall.
+And more people mean more industry which means more pollution (and the USA has the largest carbon foot print by far of any country), which results in water pollution through rainfall.
 This in turn pollutes fish life and ultimately the puma!
 Mercury poisoning has been reported in the Florida panther.
 This can kill on its own or diminish success rates of reproduction.

 Then there is the low population of the Florida panther; less than 100.
 Is this a sustainable population?
 Will inbreeding gradually destroy the cat through poor sperm production and genetic defects.
-Apparently a population of 500 is required to remove this threat.
+Apparently, a population of 500 is required to remove this threat.

-Then there is the ever present habitat loss and fragmentation due once again to human population growth and increase activity.
+Then there is the ever-present habitat loss and fragmentation due once again to human population growth and increase activity.

 Cypress Preserve Florida – photo by Revo_1599 (new window)